 - Environment checks: Our app is designed to check itself for security risks.
-If your device has been compromised, a very unlikely scenario, you are prevented from logging in.
+If your device, connection, or app has been compromised you can’t log into the app.

-- Scrubbing push notifications: Apple and Google’s push notification servers are another vulnerable point, so we made sure that your data is always scrubbed before it gets there.
+- Scrubbing push notifications: Apple and Google’s push notification servers are another vulnerable point, so we made sure that your data is scrubbed before it gets there.